tildearrow/furnace/papers/format.md

      |     - 0xa7: OPLL drums (YM2413) - 11 channels
      |     - 0xa8: Atari Lynx - 4 channels
      |     - 0xe0: QSound - 19 channels
+     | - (compound!) means that the system is composed of two or more chips,
+     |   and has to be flattened.
  32  | sound chip volumes
      | - signed char, 64=1.0, 127=~2.0
  32  | sound chip panning